sambazley/blockbar/README.md

 ![screenshot](https://gitlab.com/sambazley/blockbar/raw/master/doc/1.png)

 ### Installation
-If you are using Arch Linux, blockbar can be install from the [AUR](https://aur.archlinux.org/packages/blockbar-git).
+If you are using Arch Linux, blockbar can be installed from the [AUR](https://aur.archlinux.org/packages/blockbar-git).

 Otherwise, it can be installed with the following commands: